sixteenbit/gameboy-updater/README.md

 1. Disable 'wait for network' on boot
 1. Enable /tmp as a tmpfs (ramdisk)

+## Flashing the pre-configured image

+A preconfigured image is available to flash at https://github.com/sixteenbit/gameboy-zero-setup/releases.
+Download the latest release and flash the .img to an SD card (e.g. using [Etcher](https://etcher.io/) or [Apple Pi Baker](https://www.tweaking4all.com/software/macosx-software/macosx-apple-pi-baker/))

 ## Running the installer

 1. Download RetroPie from the [official site](https://retropie.org.uk/download/)